Ayodeji1255/-requirement-analysis/README.md

 Requirement Analysis and Modeling: Studying and refining requirements to identify conflicts, ambiguities, and dependencies using models.

 Requirement Validation: Reviewing requirements with stakeholders to ensure they are complete, correct, and meet their needs.

+# Types of Requirements.
+## Absolutely, Ayo!
+Based on the context of the FeatureForge project page, here's how you can approach the “Types of Requirements” section in your `README.md` for the booking management system:

+---

+## Types of Requirements

+In software development, requirements are typically categorized into **Functional** and **Non-functional** types.
+This distinction helps teams clarify what the system should do versus how it should perform.

+### Functional Requirements

+Functional requirements describe the specific behaviors, features, and interactions the system must support.
+They define what the system should do to meet user and business needs.

+**Definition:**
+Functional requirements specify the core operations and services the system must provide.
+These are derived directly from user needs and use cases.

+**Examples for the Booking Management System:**
+- Users can search for available properties based on location, dates, and number of guests.
+- Hosts can list new properties with details like price, amenities, and availability.
+- Users can make a booking and receive confirmation via email.
+- Admins can view and manage all bookings through a dashboard.
+- Users can cancel or modify their bookings within a specified time window.

+These requirements directly support the core functionality of the booking platform and are essential for its usability.

+---

+### Non-functional Requirements

+Non-functional requirements define the quality attributes, constraints, and performance standards of the system.
+They focus on *how* the system operates rather than *what* it does.

+**Definition:**
+Non-functional requirements describe the system’s operational characteristics such as performance, security, scalability, and usability.

+**Examples for the Booking Management System:**
+- The system should load search results within 2 seconds under normal traffic.
+- All user data must be encrypted both in transit and at rest.
+- The platform should support up to 10,000 concurrent users without degradation.
+- The UI should be responsive across mobile, tablet, and desktop devices.
+- The system must maintain 99.9% uptime with automated failover mechanisms.